roshank231/onePaceMagnetExtractor/README.md

 # onePaceMagnetExtractor [Broken]

-With the origonal OnePace site now gone this tool is dead and will be archived as of today.
+With the original OnePace site now gone this tool is dead and will be archived as of today.
 -------------------------------------------------------------------------------------------